ardoq/ardoq-csharp-client/README.md

 ```csharp
 var client = new ArdoqClient(new HttpClient(), "https://app.ardoq.com", "api-token", "ardoq");
 ```
-The client will operate on the default organization (Personal, with org field='ardoq').
+The client will operate on the default organization (Sandbox, with org field='ardoq').
 To change this set the Org field on the client to the appropriate organization.

 ###Starting a small project